kubernetes/website/content/en/docs/reference/using-api/deprecation-guide.md

 The **extensions/v1beta1** API version of PodSecurityPolicy is no longer served as of v1.16.

-* Migrate manifests and API client to use the **policy/v1beta1** API version, available since v1.10.
+* Migrate manifests and API clients to use the **policy/v1beta1** API version, available since v1.10.
 * Note that the **policy/v1beta1** API version of PodSecurityPolicy will be removed in v1.25.

 ## What to do